-- The vast majority of our pupils go on to university, however some may decide at age 18 to pursue career options. - We offer wide-ranging support to help pupils to make these crucial decisions.
+- The vast majority of our pupils go on to university, however some may decide at age 18 to pursue other apprenticeship or career options. - We offer wide-ranging support to help pupils to make these crucial decisions.

 GCSE Options: Frequently Asked Questions